aitibimah/split-blogger-post/README.md

 <H4>BASIC FEATURES</H4>
-- Posts and Pages can be divided into parts with page-breaks.<br>
+- Posts and Pages can be divided into parts with page-breaks.

-- Navigation captions can be edited.<br>
+- Navigation captions can be edited.

-- Slides counter can be displayed.<br>
+- Slides counter can be displayed.

-- Custom HTML and CSS can be added above and below post slides.<br>
+- Custom HTML and CSS can be added above and below post slides.

 <H4>How to Install split-blogger-post on a Blogger template.</H4>